 Barclay House services offer a pathway of services from specialist rehabilitation through to longer term support for residents and visiting service users.
 These are connected not just because they are all on the same site, but because our philosophy of care and the desire of the staff is to provide what is needed to our clients.
 Our services have been developed through listening to and learning from the people that know what works – service users.

-We know that a brain injury or a neurological condition can have far reaching effects, changing the way a person lives and can then affect the way their family and friends connect with them.
+We know that a brain injury or a neurological condition, Huntingdons Disease or Bariatrics/Plus Size issues can have far reaching effects, changing the way a person lives and can then affect the way their family and friends connect with them.

 Acquired brain injuries (ABI) and Neurological conditions can affect the way you think and the way you are physically.
 These may affect your choices, confidence, self-esteem and these then impact upon the others around you, those supporting you and who you support.
 It is a ripple effect as each change impacts elsewhere.
 So, we have a network of services and our service users have a plan